RhoCosmetics/rhocosmetics.github.io/_posts/2020-04-20-myths-of-skincare-trends.md

 #### **Preservatives are essential in skincare.**

 Product safety is arguably the most important aspect of any skincare product.
 There’s a reason why preservatives are in products.
 It’s to protect you, the user from the nasties of yeast, mold, and bacteria.
-Sure preservatives free products sound less toxic but on the contrary, skin contamination and infections as the result of unpreserved products can be more harmful to the health.
+Sure, preservatives free products sound less toxic but on the contrary, skin contamination and infections as the result of unpreserved products can be more harmful to the health.
 Where there’s water, there’s a humid environment for microorganisms to grow.
 Therefore, all water containing products should contain some amount of preservatives.